kusterlab/topas-pipeline/README.md

 3. Navigate to `Incoming webhooks` in the left menu.
 4. Set `Activate Incoming webhooks` to `On` if this was not already the case.
 5. Click on `Add New Webhook to Workspace` at the bottom of the page.
-6. Select the channel you want to post messages in.
+6. Select the channel you want to post messages in and add it to your config file as the `slack.channel` property (N.B. do not forget to include the `#` symbol before the channel name!).
-7. Copy the generated `Webhook URL` to your config file as the `slack_webhook_url` property.
+7. Copy the generated `Webhook URL` to your config file as the `slack.webhook_url` property.

 Source: https://api.slack.com/messaging/webhooks